 It’s also somewhere to enjoy the great outdoors.
 You’ll see people walking here all through the year, sitting on the grass in summer, picnicking, playing games and enjoying the day.

-Lytham Windmill on Lytham Seafront
+The Windmill on Lytham Seafront

-This is where you’ll find the famous Lytham Windmill, standing tall on the edge of the shore.
+It’s also where you’ll find the famous Lytham Windmill, standing tall on the edge of the shore.

 What’s on Lytham Green